This story was written by Lily Lee, 15 September 2017.

 We had been searching for a commercial property for some time to establish our Club House and also purchase a rental property.
 We achieved this in 2001 by buying a block of four shops and two offices in the Glen Eden Mall.
 Five of the properties were rented out and we kept an office for our Zhong Shan Clubroom.
 That has provided the Association with a good annual income.

 Tony added that his wife Mary has played a very important role in the Auckland Zhong Shan Clan Association.
-Since its inception Mary has taken the role of English Secretary and has helped organize many events and activities.
+Since its inception, Mary has taken the role of English Secretary and has helped organize many events and activities.
 She has also been responsible for keeping the office records and membership rolls.
 ‘Mary is very dedicated,’ Tony says.

-Over the years Tony and Mary have represented the Auckland Zhong Shan Clan Association and have travelled to worldwide conferences in Zhongshan, Kuala Lumpur, Sydney, Macau and Hawaii.
+Over the years Tony and Mary have represented the Auckland Zhong Shan Clan Association and have traveled to worldwide conferences in Zhongshan, Kuala Lumpur, Sydney, Macau and Hawaii.
 The latest visit in 2016 was an invitation from the Chinese Overseas Affairs Department to celebrate the 150th commemoration of Sun Yat Sen’s birth.

 Retirement and Family